ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/compact-database.dotnet.markdown

-# Client API : Commands : How to compact database?
+# Commands : How to compact database?

 To compact database, please use `CompactDatabase` command available in `GlobalAdmin`.